integralXtech/integralXtech/README.md

  Custom Software: Tailored software solutions that align perfectly with your unique processes and objectives.
 Integrated Hardware & Software Systems: Seamless integration of hardware and software for complete, end-to-end solutions.
 At IntegralX, we don’t just build products; we create value-driven, transformative technologies that empower your business to excel in a competitive world.

+- 👨‍💻 All of our projects are available at [https://integral-x.vercel.app/](https://integral-x.vercel.app/)

 - 📫 How to reach us integralx.tech@gmail.com